Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/3_azure_ai_search.md

 ### 3.4 Create indexer

-Before we can create the indexer, we need to give the Azure AI Search system assigned identity the permissions to access the storage blob, so the indexer can pull the data and populate the index.
-Run the following command to assign built-in Storage Blob Data Reader role.
+Before we can create the indexer, we need to grant the Azure AI Search system-assigned identity the necessary permissions to access the storage blob.
+This will allow the indexer to pull data from the storage blob and populate the index.

 {{< copycode lang="bash" >}}
 # This is the built-in Storage Blob Data Reader role.